Updated: Apr 24

 So, seriously, that's it?
 And why do we need to do this in the name of Jesus?
 We didn't do anything wrong to him, did we?

 The Pharisees wondered this very thing, as they watched Jesus forgive the paralytic in Matthew 9:1-8.
 (I have a short story on the paralytic in my book, 'As the Stars!)
 They were scandalized that Jesus dared to assert that sort of authority, it was blasphemy!
-Not only that, Jesus was forgiving a stranger as if they had hurt him personally.
-Yet, Jesus insisted that he had perfect right to forgive this man.
+Not only that, Jesus forgave a stranger as if he had hurt him personally.
+Yet, Jesus insisted that he had a perfect right to forgive this man.
 Just as he has the right to do it for each and every one of us.

 Romans 3 starts by showing that we are one giant mess.
 Not a single one of us can say that we've done no wrong.
 Let's take a look at Romans 3:20 and following: